ddc-java-14/vaccination-pocket-keeper/README.md

-# Goals Tracker
+# Vaccination PocketKeeper

-This app will be an app that helps people to track and achieve their goals.
+This app will be an app that helps people to track their vaccination history.